MicrosoftDocs/learn/learn-pr/quantum/run-quantum-algorithms-quantum-hardware-azure-quantum/includes/3-submit-job-azure-quantum.md

 1. Select a directory to hold your project, such as your home directory.
 Enter `MyFirstJob` as the project name, then select **Create Project**.

-1. From the window that appears at the bottom, select Open new project.
+1. From the window that appears at the bottom, select **Open new project**.

-1. You should see two files: the project file and Program.qs, which contains starter code.
-Open `Program.qs`.
+1. You should see two files: the project file and `Program.qs`, which contains starter code.

 1. Start by opening the `MyFirstJob.csproj` file and adding the `ExecutionTarget` property, which will give you design-time feedback on the